a1ien/rusb/README.md

 ```

 ### Finding Help
-Since `libusb-sys` is no more than a wrapper around the native `libusb` library, the best source for
+Since `libusb1-sys` is no more than a wrapper around the native `libusb` library, the best source for
 help is the information already available for `libusb`:

 * [Home Page](http://libusb.info/)